noir-lang/noir/docs/docs/noir/concepts/comptime.md

 For example, the expression `quote { Hi "there reader"! }` would quote three tokens: the word "hi", the string "there reader", and an exclamation mark.
 You'll note that snippets that would otherwise be invalid syntax can still be quoted.

-When a `Quoted` value is lowered, each token is inserted into the program at that point and parsed.
+When a `Quoted` value is used in runtime code, it is lowered into a `quote { ... }` expression.
+Since this expression is only valid in compile-time code however, we'd get an error if we tried this.
+Instead, we can use macro insertion to insert each token into the program at that point, and parse it as an expression.
+To do this, we have to add a `!` after the function name returning the `Quoted` value.
-To lower a `Quoted` value returned by a function, we have to specify that we want to lower it via `!` after the function name.
+If the value was created locally and there is no function returning it, `std::meta::unquote!(_)` can be used instead.
-Calling such a function without `!` will just return the `Quoted` value to be further manipulated.
+Calling such a function at compile-time without `!` will just return the `Quoted` value to be further manipulated.
 For example:

 ```rs=
 comptime fn foo() -> Quoted {